-In 2005, Tom Calma, the then Aboriginal and Torres Strait Islander Social Justice Commissioner, released the
+In 2005, Professor Tom Calma, the then Aboriginal and Torres Strait Islander Social Justice Commissioner, released the

 ref=2811.
 This important report called for the governments of Australia to commit to achieving equality for Aboriginal and Torres Strait Islander people in the areas of health and life expectancy within 25 years.

 Close the Gap is a social justice campaign that aims to achieve health equality (measured as life expectancy equality) for Aboriginal and Torres Strait Islander people by 2030 ref=30931.
 The campaign began as the National Indigenous Health Equality Campaign, which was formed in March 2006 by these organisations:

 A steering committee was established to help guide the development of the campaign ref=341.
 A coalition of more than 40 Aboriginal and Torres Strait Islander and non-Indigenous health organisations and human rights organisations became involved in the campaign.

 The Close the Gap campaign is the ‘public face’ of the National Indigenous Health Equality Campaign ref=341.
 This public awareness campaign was formally launched in Sydney in April 2007 and is organised by the NACCHO, ANTaR and Oxfam Australia.
 It united the voices of more than 40 organisations urging the state, territory and federal governments to commit to closing the health and life expectancy gap between Aboriginal and Torres Strait Islander and other Australians within a generation.